 Exploring pathways into the future

-The environmental crisis, the economic crisis and pandemics such as Covid-19 are global challenges that impact on human wellbeing, and our understanding of health promotion.
+The environmental crisis, the economic crisis, pandemics such as Covid-19 are three global challenges that impact on human wellbeing, and our understanding of health promotion.

-What practical solutions can health promoters adopt as they work within institutions and engage with families and communities to address the environmental crises at local level?
+Other questions to be discussed include: How can we broaden our understanding of health promotion to include Indigenous approaches to global environmental crises and what practical solutions can health promoters adopt as they work within institutions and engage with families and communities to address the environmental crises at a local level?

 More about the speakers: